smithmcgriff/openSUSE-on-pinebookpro/README.md

 One caveat with opensuse is it does not ship with media codecs needed for watching/playing videos in web browsers.
 On the x86_64 platform you can easily grab them from the Packman repo, but they seem to have a small selection of aarch64 and noarch rpm's.
 I'm going to try to hunt down the needed ones/build from source, but if you're a huge youtube watcher, this probably is not the distro for you at this time.
 # UPDATE:
 I was able to solve this issue with a bit of a workaround.
 Chromium for debian is now running in a systemd-nspawn container, so youtube and other media formats work as expected!
 All you need to do is open chromium in your applications as you normally would!
-The password for chromium is "linux".
+The password for chromium is your root password.

 Have a lot of fun...